Model theory: Realising and omitting types

 However, since the parameter set is fixed and there is no mention here of the cardinality of $\mathcal{N}$, this does not imply that every theory has a saturated model.

-In fact, whether every theory has a saturated model is independent of the Zermelo-Fraenkel axioms of set theory, and is true if the generalised continuum hypothesis holds.
+In fact, whether every theory has a saturated model is independent of the axioms of Zermelo–Fraenkel set theory, and is true if the generalised continuum hypothesis holds.

 Ultraproducts

 Ultraproducts are used as a general technique for constructing models that realise certain types.